-Is a 5×5 strength training routine good for building muscle?
+Are 5×5 strength training workouts good for building muscle?

 First of all, the term “volume” is often used to mean “the total number of sufficiently challenging sets per week.”
 That’s the definition we use, and it’s also the definition the researchers use in this study.
 (Another popular definition is the total amount of weight moved.)

 So, for example, let’s say your chest workout looks like this:

 Because there are nine sets, we would say that the chest volume in this workout is nine.
 So if you do this chest workout just once per week, that would give you a weekly chest volume of nine, which isn’t very much.
 After all, other meta-analyses, as well as Schoenfeld’s new study that we mentioned above, have all confirmed that the more sets you do per muscle group, the better.
 The only caveat is that you need to be able to properly recover from all those extra sets.
 Mike Israetel, PhD, calls this our “maximum recoverable volume,” which is what should provide us with the most muscle growth each week.